KevinKipkorir254/motor-control-kit/README.md

 ## Design Documentation

-Detailed design documentation is available at [DOCUMENTATION](https://github.com/KevinKipkorir254/study_notes_control_kit.git)
+Detailed design documentation is available at documentation folder in each package matlab code .md

 ## Usage
 ### Prerequisites